Riakol/Telegram-File-Compressor/README.md

 # File Archiver

 This program collects files from a specified directory and compresses them into RAR archives, with a maximum size limit of 2 GB per archive.
 The naming convention for the RAR files is based on the folder name, with a suffix added to indicate the archive number (e.g., `_1`, `_2`, etc.).
+The created archive files are stored in the selected folder.

 ## Features